 monday.com isn’t just another “CRM solution,” it’s a Work Operating System (Work OS) where you can build any workflow that fits your team’s needs. monday.com Work OS is flexible enough to build any type of workflow and robust enough to handle your growth.

 Regardless of the size of your project or pipeline, monday.com provides you with all the features you need to work more efficiently and deliver better results.
+You also have the freedom to build a CRM for Mac, your PC, or your mobile devices.
 But how can such a flexible platform meet your specific CRM needs?

 monday.com is more than just a CRM